AARP Members Save an additional $100 per person

 Check into your hotel, then there is time to relax, explore or shop.

 Continue your journey, crossing the Italian border and on through the Dolomites.
-Amongst the hills of Conegliano Veneto, stop at a local winery where meticulous viticulture and manual harvesting produce distinguishable prosecco with a natural balance.
+In the hills of Conegliano Veneto, stop at a local winery where meticulous viticulture and manual harvesting produce distinguishable prosecco with a natural balance.
 Savor a tasting of these luxurious sparkling wines and discover how to make the perfect Bellini.
 Continue to the romantic city of Venice, Queen of the Adriatic.

 Transfers arrive at Charles de Gaulle Airport at 8:00 am and 11:00 am, or depart for London via Gare du Nord with the Eurostar option.